-Learn more Looking for ways to engage your students in online literacy learning?
-Find more interactive tools that help them accomplish a variety of goals-from organizing their thoughts to learning about language.
+The tool asks prompting questions (shown at left) to guide young researchers in the process of their work.
 History Labs.
 A Guided Approach to Historical Inquiry in the K-12 Classroom What is a History Lab?

 Hartman, the media specialist, was asked to collaborate on a Civil War unit for fourth grade students.
 Mr. Mr. At this point, he turned his attention to audiovisual materials that could enhance the unit and pulled several videos from the media center shelves.
-When it was time to introduce the materials to the learners, Mr. The following week, Mr. Inspirational Teaching Videos: Covering Common Core, Math, Science, English And More.
+Inspirational Teaching Videos: Covering Common Core, Math, Science, English And More.
 Teaching Ahead of the Curve.
 Welcome To Professor Garfield.
 Internet4Classrooms - Helping Students, Teachers and Parents Use the Internet Effectively.